-After breakfast, we could have spent time relaxing in the Inn, maybe enjoyed another cup of coffee by the fire with the Saturday papers.
+After breakfast, you can spend some time relaxing in the Inn, maybe enjoy another cup of coffee by the fire with the papers.

-Unfortunately our busy schedule meant that we had to leave our cosy room and head back up the motorway to Shropshire.
-But we both felt incredibly relaxed after a stay in this gorgeous, country inn.
+Unfortunately my busy schedule meant that I had to leave our cosy room and head back up the motorway to Shropshire.
+But I certainly felt incredibly relaxed after a stay in this gorgeous country inn.